 Diatomaceous earth (DE) is the fossilized skeletons of microscopic single-celled aquatic organisms called diatoms.
 Their skeletons are made of a natural substance called silica—which makes up 26% of the Earth’s crust by weight.

-Deep deposits of diatomaceous earth are mined in the western United States in places where lakes once covered the area millions of years ago.
+Deep deposits of diatomaceous earth are mined in the western United States in places where lakes once covered the area many years ago.

 HOW DOES DIATOMACEOUS EARTH DETER GARDEN PESTS?